 "I believe I was the only one of Elias Howe's friends and neighbours in the area that had any confidence in his ability and his invention.
 Many people thought of him as an eccentric visionary trying to invent the impossible."

-Physically unable to travel as a journeyman machinist anymore poor old Elias decided to take a job as engine driver on the Boston Railway.
+Physically unable to travel as much anymore poor old Elias decided to take a job as engine driver on the Boston Railway.
 The thought of standing on the engine room platform did not sound so fatiguing as travelling around on his horse and cart.
 However this also proved to physical for Elias and he had to give it up.

-While resting Elias tinkered with more ideas and by October of 1844 a basic machine was complete.
+While resting Elias tinkered with more ideas and by October of 1844 his first basic machine was complete.
 The machine was little more than a collection of different materials, wood, steel, wire, rivets and pins but it proved the idea of a lock-stitch sewing machine was possible.
 Elias had made his first seam on his new fangled sewing engine.
-However from this working model he knew he could construct a stronger working machine.
+He knew he could construct a stronger working machine.